Simlex/Simlex/README.md

 I am Simlex, a Software Engineer focused on Front-end Development from Nigeria :nigeria: .

-- :telescope: I am currently working as a Frontend engineer.
-I use ReactJS and NextJS, TypeScript, SCSS in building my web applications.
+- :telescope: I use ReactJS, NextJS, TypeScript, SCSS, C# in building my web applications.

 - :telescope: Experienced in User Interface & Experience Design (UIUX).

-- :seedling: Currently learning C# and exploring Youtube Content Creation.
+- :seedling: Building REST APIs with C# and exploring Youtube Content Creation.

 - :zap: In my free time, I play games, I see movies, or listen to podcasts.